 The candidate should have studied and passed in at least one government or government recognised educational institute based in the State of Karnataka for a minimum time period of 7 years starting from the 1st standard till the Bachelor’s degree program.
-He/she’s allowed to have obtained this education either in broken time periods or continuously, as on July 1st of the year in which the PGCET test is held (i.e. 2018).
+He/she’s allowed to have obtained this education either in broken time periods or continuously, as in July of the year in which the PGCET test is held (i.e. 2019).

 Furthermore, the candidate must have appeared in and passed either the SSLC / 10th standard or 2nd PUC / 12th standard exam from a government recognised institute situated in the State of Karnataka.
 Any candidate who had taken more than one year to pass in a certain standard/class, his/her total years of academic study would be calculated based on only one year of study in that particular class/standard.
 The repeat year would be omitted from the calculation.

 The candidate should have studied for and cleared his/her Bachelor’s degree program within the State of Karnataka.
 He/she should have obtained the Bachelor’s degree from an institute recognized or run by the Karnataka State Government and either of his/her parents should have studied in a government recognized institute in the State of Karnataka for a time period of 7 years.

 He/she should be the son/daughter of an ex-serviceman who should have declared some place in the State of Karnataka as his hometown, at the time of joining the defence service.
 The proof of nativity (domicile) in this regard should be obtained from the ‘Deputy Director, Department of Sainik Welfare and Resettlement.’
 In this case it won’t matter if this candidate had obtained his/her Bachelor’s degree from a Board / University / Educational Institute anywhere in India.

 Before delving into the exact details of the application process, let’s go over 3 very important points that you should keep in mind: